Welcome to Class 6

 English - The books of author, Michael Morpurgo (Friend or Foe, War Horse etc.)

-'Charge of the Light Brigade' and other texts, including The Diary of Anne Frank and Newspaper articles from WWI and WWII
+'Charge of the Light Brigade' and other texts, including: The Diary of Anne Frank, In Flanders Fields, Hunted and Newspaper articles from WWI and WWII

-Grammar revision, such as: adverbials, types of sentences, prefixes and suffixes, noun phrases, commas and semi colons, spelling bee
+Grammar revision, such as: adverbials, types of sentences, prefixes and suffixes, noun phrases, commas, types of nouns, recogising verbs and spelling bee